 Ms. Norman maintains an active pro bono practice, with an interest in immigration and criminal defense matters.
 Notably, she has represented a detained Convention Against Torture applicant before the US Court of Appeals for the Ninth Circuit and successfully defended a client against first-degree murder charges during a six-week jury trial in the Los Angeles County Superior Court.

-Prior to joining Jenner & Block, Ms. Norman received a Fulbright grant to live in Turkey, where she taught and researched identity politics and dispute resolution at Yalova Üniversitesi.
-Prior to her Fulbright appointment, she served in the Political Section of the U.S. Embassy to Australia.
+Ms. Norman is a member of the State Bar of California.
+She serves on the firm’s Associates and Pro Bono Committees.
+Prior to joining Jenner & Block, Ms. Norman was a Fulbright Scholar in Turkey, where she taught and researched identity politics and dispute resolution at Yalova Üniversitesi.
+She also served in the Political Section of Australia’s US Embassy.

 Ms. Norman received her JD from the University of California, Berkeley, School of Law, where she was the senior publishing editor of the California Law Review and externed for the Honorable Charles R. Breyer, senior judge for the US District Court for the Northern District of California.